 Lectures and laboratory work on the comparative morphology, physiology, and evolution of the invertebrate phyla.
-(4 hours)
+(4 hours) Prerequisite(s): BIOL 111, BIOL 112.

 BIOL 298 - Research Methods in Molecular Biology

 An introduction to research methods drawn from molecular biology and molecular genetics, with emphasis on design, execution, and interpretation of experimental techniques.
 Lecture and laboratory.
 (4 hours)